 The mathematical theory of homogenization is a rich and interdisciplinary field, which was initially developed by A. Bensoussan, J.L.
-Lions, et al. in the work \cite{ben} under the periodic environment.
-Then, in the 1970s, G. Nguetseng \cite{ngu2} and G. Allaire \cite{all} formalized the concept of two-scale convergence allowing for the systematic study of PDEs with rapidly oscillating coefficients and provided a rigorous framework for deriving effective equations, which is a cornerstone of modern homogenization theory.
-Building on the two-scale convergence technique, G. Allaire et al. \cite{all2} further studied the homogenization of the nonlinear reaction-diffusion equations with a large oscillation reaction term.
-L. Signing \cite{sig,sig2} considered the homogenization for the unsteady Stokes type equations and the unsteady Navier-Stokes equations.
+Lions, et al. in the work \cite{ben} in the periodic setting.
+Then, in the 1970s, G. Nguetseng \cite{ngu2} and G. Allaire \cite{all} formalized the concept of two-scale convergence, allowing for the systematic study of partial differential equations (PDEs) with rapidly oscillating coefficients and provided a rigorous framework for deriving effective equations, which is a cornerstone of modern homogenization theory.
+Building on the two-scale convergence technique, G. Allaire et al. \cite{all2} further studied the homogenization of nonlinear reaction-diffusion equations with a large oscillation reaction term.
+L. Signing \cite{sig,sig2} considered the homogenization of the unsteady Stokes-type equations and the unsteady Navier-Stokes equations.
 The second author and Y. Tang \cite{CT} studied the homogenization of non-local nonlinear $p$-Laplacian equations with variable index and periodic structure.
 In the case of including both heterogeneous coefficients $A^{\varepsilon}$ and the perforated domain, W. J\" ager and J.L.
-Woukeng used two-scale $\sigma$-convergence to solve the homogenization problem of the Richard equations and the Darcy-Lapwood-Brinkmann system, see \cite{Woukeng2021,Woukeng2023}.
+Woukeng used two-scale $\sigma$-convergence to solve the homogenization problem of the Richards equations and the Darcy-Lapwood-Brinkmann system, see \cite{Woukeng2021,Woukeng2023}.
 W. Niu et al. studied the periodic homogenization and convergence rates of coefficients in linear elliptic systems and parabolic systems with several time and spatial scales in \cite{Niu2020,Niu2023,Niu2024}, i.e. $a^\varepsilon_{i,j}=a_{i,j}\left(x,t, \frac{x}{\varepsilon_1}, \frac{t}{\varepsilon_2}, \frac{x}{\varepsilon_3}, \frac{t}{\varepsilon_4}\cdots\right)$, $\varepsilon_i, i <\infty$ is a function of $\varepsilon>0$.